Receiving financial aid/scholarships and using VA/military TA benefits

 How it works with unrestricted aid: you receive unrestricted aid AND VA pays applicable tuition/fees.
 But your KU Enroll & Pay account will look weird for a bit.
 By default/timing, all financial aid goes toward tuition/fees first in KU Enroll & Pay.
 However, there are 2 options to have unrestricted aid pay other items on your account and/or any refunds issued to you.

-• Option 1: To get unrestricted aid while waiting on VA to pay tuition/fees, complete the VA Educational Benefits - Early Release of Funds (EROF)* form each semester. *A link to EROF is embedded in the KU VA benefits request form you complete each semester.
+• Option 1: To get unrestricted aid while waiting on VA to pay tuition/fees, complete the Ch.
+33 - Early Release of Financial Aid Funds (EROF)* form each semester. *A link to EROF is embedded in the KU VA benefits request form you complete each semester.
 Once you complete EROF, you may see the unrestricted aid pay other items on your KU account that VA doesn't pay (e.g. books, parking, housing, dining) and then any refunds, if applicable, will be disbursed to you within 7-14 business days.
 Be sure to have direct deposit set up with KU.

 • Option 2: If you don’t complete EROF, you should receive your unrestricted aid once the VA pays tuition/fees a couple of months into the semester.
 You never lose the money you are entitled to; you may just get it later.